 If your objective is reducing churn, the headline metric is retention rate among enrolled members compared to non-members, and the trend in that gap over time.
 If your objective is increasing purchase frequency, you track average inter-purchase interval and whether it is shortening.

-A well-structured programme review cadence, quarterly at minimum, allows you to identify what is working, cut what is not, and test new mechanics in a controlled way before rolling them out broadly.
+A well-structured program review cadence, quarterly at minimum, allows you to identify what is working, cut what is not, and test new mechanics in a controlled way before rolling them out broadly.

 Modern loyalty platforms offer segmentation engines, real-time trigger-based reward issuance, multi-channel communication tools, and closed-loop analytics.
 They connect to your POS, your e-commerce platform, your CRM, and your customer data platform to build a unified picture of each customer and act on it intelligently.